 Offering a global perspective, this resource is the world's largest index to literature on wild mammals, birds, reptiles and amphibians.
-Comprehensive coverage includes more than a million bibliographic records, many of which include abstracts, with topic areas such as studies of individual species, habitat types, hunting, economics, wildlife behavior, management techniques, diseases, ecotourism, zoology and taxonomy.
+Comprehensive coverage includes more than two million bibliographic records, many of which include abstracts, with topic areas such as studies of individual species, habitat types, hunting, economics, wildlife behavior, management techniques, diseases, ecotourism, zoology and taxonomy.

 A Trusted and Unique Resource for Information Not Found Anywhere Else

 Wildlife & Ecology Studies Worldwide is comprised of records from Wildlife Review Abstracts, formerly Wildlife Review, which until 1996 was a print publication produced by the U.S. National Biological Service.
-Approximately 18,000 records are added per year.

 Advanced Search, with its elegantly laid-out tool set for crafting very precise search strategies, gives the user great control over the whole search process.– Library Journal